HEKLER MEDIUM: CLEAR-HOLD-BUILD

 September 6, 6-8.30pm, Soft opening;

-September 13, 7-9pm, Official opening with an artist talk including exhibiting artists Bisan Abu-Eisheh, Samia Henni and curator Shimrit Lee.
-The panel will focus on the use of archives as an artistic medium with which to address the legacies of counterinsurgency;
+September 13, 7-9pm, Official opening with an artist talk including exhibiting artists Bisan Abu-Eisheh, Samia Henni, Nora Elmarzouky, Manager of Friends, Peace, and Sanctuary Project at Swarthmore College. and curator Shimrit Lee.
+The panel will focus on the use of archives as an artistic medium with which to address the legacies of counterinsurgency.
+For more information click on the button below.

 Twelve Gates Arts and HEKLER are pleased to present Clear-Hold-Build, a group exhibition with an accompanying series of public programs that examine the lasting trauma of global counterinsurgency.
 Clear-Hold-Build will be on view from September 6 – October 23, 2019.
 An official opening event will take place on September 13, featuring a round-table discussion with participating artists and guests moderated by curator Shimrit Lee.
-During the second public program, on October 13, the audience will have a chance to engage in a collaborative project with exhibiting artists Dena Al-Adeeb and Farideh Sakhaeifar.
 Clear-Hold-Build is co-curated and produced by Shimrit Lee and HEKLER, an artist-run collaborative platform founded by Joshua Nierodzinski and Nataša Prljević.

 Clear-Hold-Build takes its name from a counterinsurgency strategy in which military personnel clear an area of insurgents, sustain that expulsion by physical barriers, and then win support of the populace for the government and its policies.
 While its core tactics have deep historical precedents in colonial strategies of pacification and control, General David Petraeus outlined the strategy most explicitly in his 2007 Field Manual on Counterinsurgency Operations, which informed the US-led surge in Iraq and the War in Afghanistan.